MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 ## Supplemental Materials

 ### Extension Booklet
-Designed to be used with this unit.
-Available by contacting Theresa Jäger at .
+A booklet covering grammar and spelling has been designed to be used with this unit.
+Available by contacting Theresa Jäger at tjaeger09@gmail.com.

 <img src="https://i.imgur.com/b5coB3O.png" width="25%" />